 A1.
-GENERAL PRACTITIONER ATTENDANCES TO WHICH NO OTHER ITEM APPLIES (e) providing appropriate preventive health care; for one or more health-related issues, with appropriate documentation-an attendance on one or more patients at one place on one occasion-each patient (See para AN.0.11, AN.0.13, AN.0.9 of explanatory notes to this Category) Derived Fee: The fee for item 44, plus \$26.35 divided by the number of patients seen, up to a maximum of six patients.
-For seven or more patients - the fee for item 44 plus \$2.05 per patient.
+GENERAL PRACTITIONER ATTENDANCES TO WHICH NO OTHER ITEM APPLIES (e) providing appropriate preventive health care; for one or more health-related issues, with appropriate documentation-an attendance on one or more patients at one place on one occasion-each patient (See para AN.0.11, AN.0.13, AN.0.9 of explanatory notes to this Category) Derived Fee: The fee for item 44, plus \$26.75 divided by the number of patients seen, up to a maximum of six patients.
+For seven or more patients - the fee for item 44 plus \$2.10 per patient.
 Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount A2.
 OTHER NON-REFERRED ATTENDANCES TO 1.
 OTHER MEDICAL PRACTITIONER WHICH NO OTHER ITEM APPLIES ATTENDANCES Group A2.
 Other Non-Referred Attendances To Which No Other Item Applies Subgroup 1.
-Other Medical Practitioner Attendances CONSULTATION AT CONSULTING ROOMS Professional attendance at consulting rooms Professional attendance at consulting rooms of not more than 5 minutes in duration (other than a service to which any other item applies)-each attendance, by: (a) a medical practitioner (who is not a general practitioner); or (b) a general practitioner to whom clause 2.3.1 applies Benefit: 100% = \$11.00Fee: \$11.00 52 Extended Medicare Safety Net Cap: \$33.00 Professional attendance at consulting rooms of more than 5 minutes in duration but not more than 25 minutes (other than a service to which any other item applies)-each attendance, by: (a) a medical practitioner (who is not a general practitioner); or (b) a general practitioner to whom clause 2.3.1 applies Benefit: 100% = \$21.00Fee: \$21.00 53 Extended Medicare Safety Net Cap: \$63.00 Professional attendance at consulting rooms of more than 25 minutes in duration but not more than 45 minutes (other than a service to which any other item applies)-each attendance, by: (a) a medical practitioner (who is not a general practitioner); or (b) a general practitioner to whom clause 2.3.1 applies Fee: \$38.00 Benefit: 100% = \$38.00Extended Medicare Safety Net Cap: \$114.00 54 Professional attendance at consulting rooms of more than 45 minutes in duration (other than a service to which any other item applies)-each attendance, by: (a) a medical practitioner (who is not a general practitioner); or (b) a general practitioner to whom clause 2.3.1 applies 57
+Other Medical Practitioner Attendances CONSULTATION AT CONSULTING ROOMS Professional attendance at consulting rooms Professional attendance at consulting rooms of not more than 5 minutes in duration (other than a service to which any other item applies)-each attendance, by: (a) a medical practitioner (who is not a general practitioner); or (b) a Group A1 disqualified general practitioner, as defined in the dictionary of the General Medical Services Table (GMST).
+Benefit: 100% = \$11.00 Fee: \$11.00 Extended Medicare Safety Net Cap: \$33.00 52 Professional attendance at consulting rooms of more than 5 minutes in duration but not more than 25 minutes (other than a service to which any other item applies)-each attendance, by: (a) a medical practitioner (who is not a general practitioner); or (b) a Group A1 disqualified general practitioner, as defined in the dictionary of the General Medical Services Table (GMST).
+Benefit: 100% = \$21.00Fee: \$21.00 Extended Medicare Safety Net Cap: \$63.00 53 Professional attendance at consulting rooms of more than 25 minutes in duration but not more than 45 minutes (other than a service to which any other item applies)-each attendance, by: (a) a medical practitioner (who is not a general practitioner); or (b) a Group A1 disqualified general practitioner, as defined in the dictionary of the General Medical Services Table (GMST).
+Fee: \$38.00 Benefit: 100% = \$38.0054 Extended Medicare Safety Net Cap: \$114.00 Professional attendance at consulting rooms of more than 45 minutes in duration (other than a service to which any other item applies)-each attendance, by: (a) a medical practitioner (who is not a general practitioner); or 57